-Incumbents win 3 Oregon House races, others too soon to call
+Top Oregon US House races too early to call

 Democrats Suzanne Bonamici in the 1st and Earl Blumenauer in the 3rd held their districts, which both include parts of Portland, while Republican Cliff Bentz was reelected in the 2nd, which covers the state’s eastern half and much of the south.

-An hour after partial returns were released by Oregon’s secretary of state, it was too early to call the other races.
+Hours after partial returns were released by Oregon’s secretary of state, it was too early to call the other races.

 A toss-up in the 5th District and a closer-than-expected race in the 6th have Democrats battling to maintain their advantage in the state as Republicans seek to capitalize on concerns about inflation and crime.